 Why?
 Because there are so many shitstorm stories of writers getting screwed by clients, and then the site itself (like this one here).

-I’ve left the two biggest players on the list because, well, you’re an adult.
+I’ve left the two biggest players and an up and comer on the list because, well, you’re an adult.
 I can’t tell you what you should or shouldn’t do.

 I’d advise against offering your services through these sites, but if you really want to, then go right ahead.
-Just be aware that you are not who they make their money from and so are not important to them.
+Just be aware that you are not who they make their money from and will always play second fiddle to the clients.

 Formerly Elance-oDesk, Upwork is now the largest of the

 from writing and design work to personal assistant services or data entry.

 Of course you can also hire people to fill these same roles for you.